Lisbon Hop-On Hop-Off Buses and Trams

 View of Lisbon from the tourist bus| ©Bernt Rostad

-Lisbon has several options of tourist buses.
-You can buy a pass for one or several days to use it as many times as you want and as you want.
-In Lisbon, in addition, are very popular streetcars or cruises on the Tagus River.
+Lisbon has several sightseeing bus options.
+You can purchase a pass for one or more days and use it as many times as you want, however you want.
+In Lisbon, trams and cruises on the Tagus River are also very popular.

-This is the most basic option: for two days you can hop on and off the Lisbon sightseeing bus as many times as you want (also known as Hop on Hop off).
-And you have the option to choose the 24-hour pass or the 48-hour pass.
+This is the most basic option: for two days, you can hop on and off the tourist bus that tours Lisbon as many times as you like (also known as the hop-on hop-off system).
+And you have the option of choosing a 24-, 48-, 72- or 96-hour pass.

-You can book your pass online in advance and activate it for the days you want and there are two ways to take advantage of it: on the one hand, I recommend that, at least once, you do the complete routes (there are several routes) to enjoy the city and on the other hand take advantage of this service as a means of transport to get quickly and comfortably to places further away from the center such as Belem or Alfama.
+You can book your pass online in advance and activate it on the days you want.
+There are two ways to get the most out of it: on the one hand, I recommend that you take the complete routes (there are several routes) at least once to enjoy the city, and on the other hand, take advantage of this service as a means of transport to quickly and comfortably reach places further away from the center, such as Belem or Alfama.

 How it works

-If you have never ridden a tourist bus before, I will start by telling you how they differ from normal buses.
-The main differences are two: they have on-board commentary in several languages about the city's points of interest and they have panoramic views so you can enjoy the scenery during your trip (they are, in fact, designed for that).
-The tour buses have WIFI and air conditioning.
+If you've never been on a tourist bus, I'll start by telling you how they differ from regular buses.
+There are two main differences: they offer commentary in several languages about the city's points of interest, and they have panoramic views so you can enjoy the scenery during your trip (in fact, that's what they're designed for).
+Sightseeing buses have Wi-Fi and air conditioning.

-Another question you may have is why it is worth paying for a ticket, in this case for 24 or 48 hours instead of using the city buses in the city.
-The answer lies in the stops that the different routes have.
-What this type of bus is looking for is that the traveler who comes to Lisbon knows the important points of the city (not only the most touristic) and knows how to locate and move between them easily.
+Another question you may have is why it is worth paying for a ticket, in this case a 24- or 48-hour ticket, instead of using the city's public buses.
+The answer lies in the stops on the different routes.
+The aim of these buses is to enable travelers arriving in Lisbon to discover the city's key attractions (not just the most touristy ones) and to find their way around and move between them easily.

 • Jerónimos Monastery